Across Eternity: Book 4 - Cover

 More hobgoblins were coming out of the woodwork, armed with spears and clubs like the first, but, as Noah studied them, he realized these were different from the hobgoblin he faced in Clive.
 Though these creatures had the signature green skin, pointed nose and ears, and sharp tusks of the goblin species, their bodies were more like apes.

 Their weapons were also more primitive, showing no signs of whittling or sharpening, and they did not wear pelts or other garb.
-On the evolutionary timeline, they were halfway between gorilla and Neanderthal.
+If compared to humans, then on the evolutionary timeline, they were halfway between gorilla and Neanderthal.
 Their species had just learned how to walk upright and was starting to understand tools, and in time, their descendants would discover fire.

 The elves countered with their bows, launching barrages of arrows that mowed the bravest goblins down and drove the rest back into hiding, but they weren’t giving up.